mlars84/Second-Weekend-Challenge/README.md

 Once the server receives it, build out logic to compute the numbers in 1 of 4 different ways.
 The server should be able to handle Addition, Subtraction, Multiplication, and Division.
 Once the calculation is complete, it should be sent back down to the client side app where it should be displayed on the DOM.

 Finally, build a 'clear' button that resets the whole experience.

-HARD MODE:
-Convert the input fields for the two values to Buttons.
-So the experience would allow the user to click on a numerical button, then a mathematical operation, then a numerical button again.
-Then have an equal button that sends all of the information to the server.

-PRO MODE:
-Create a delay from when the client receives the response from the Server, and when the calculation is actually displayed on the DOM.
-The delay should be 3 seconds.
-During that delay, show information that says 'computing' until the 3 second delay has finished, then remove the 'computing' message while showing the calculation.